FelixFourcolor/noteblock-generator/README.md

     // See Minecraft's documentation for all available instruments.
     "dynamic": [how many noteblocks to play each note],
     // Must be from 0 to 4, where 0 is silent and 4 is loudest.
+    // Warning: even with the same dynamic, some instruments are inherently louder than others.
     // Default value is 2.
     "transpose": [transpose the entire composition, in semitones],
     // Default value is 0.